 There are other, seemingly more mundane, observations to be made about how this interaction is structured, although they are still important from some perspectives.
-For example, we take it for granted that Mrs Thomson's hello is structurally linked to Mother's hello in the previous turn at talk.
+For example, we take it for granted that Mrs Thomson's Hello is structurally linked to Mother's Hello in the previous turn at talk.
 That is, it is not coincidental that both speakers do greeting, and do it through the use of the same greeting word.
-As conversation analysis has established (see Schegloff and Sacks, Chapter 15; Raymond and Sidnell, Chapter 16; Zimmerman, Chapter 23; Hutchby, Chapter 28, and our Introduction to Part Three), the second hello not only follows the first hello, but is 'occasioned by' it; it is the second part of a pair of utterances.
+As CA (conversation analysis) has established (see Schegloff and Sacks, Chapter 15 and our Introduction to Part Three), the second Hello not only follows the first, but is occasioned by the first; it is the second part of a pair of utterances.
 Its absence would be a noticeable absence.
-In more cognitive terms, it is probable that Mrs Thomson feels something of an obligation, however subconsciously, to match Mother's hello which had been offered to her.
+In more cognitive terms, it is probable that Mrs Thomson feels something of an obligation, however subconsciously, to match Mother's Hello which had been offered to her.
 This is part of what it means to call an exchange of greetings a cultural convention, or a mini-ritual of social interaction.
-Exchanging paired greetings is the predictable or 'unmarked' way of opening social encounters, between either strangers or (as here) people already familiar with each other (see our Introduction to Part Four).
+Exchanging paired greetings is the predictable or 'unmarked' way of opening social encounters, between either strangers or (as here) people already familiar with each other.

 The general point is that, in social interaction, speakers are achieving meaning at many levels.
 They are exchanging information between them (although very little of the extract under discussion is concerned with transmitting 'information' in the usual sense of 'facts' or 'data'), and negotiating particular relationships between them as individuals.
-But at the same time their talk is filling out and confirming wider patterns of social organization, for example in running through predictable patterns of turn-taking, and pairing of utterances.
-We can say that the structured nature of everyday talk (see Erving Goffman's 1983 concept of the interaction order) generates and confirms broader patterns of social organization (the social order).
-One important facet of discourse analysis is therefore, as we saw earlier, to show how micro-level social actions realize and give local form to macro-level social structures (see Fairclough, Chapter 5; Scollon, Chapter 6; Gee, Chapter 8; Machin and Van Leeuwen, Chapter 11).
+But at the same time their talk is filling out and confirming wider patterns of social organisation, for example in running through predictable patterns of turn-taking, and pairing of utterances.
+We can say that the structured nature of everyday talk (see Goffman's 1983 concept of the interaction order) generates and confirms broader patterns of social organisation (the social order).
+One important facet of discourse analysis is therefore, as we saw earlier, to show how microlevel social actions realise and give local form to macro-level social structures.

-Rather than pursue this particular example any further, we can at least summarize those dimensions of discourse that we need to attend to if we want to (begin to) understand how it functions as a discourse event.
+Rather than pursue this particular example any further, we can at least summarise those dimensions of discourse that we need to attend to if we are to (begin to) understand how it functions as a discourse event.
 We have, directly or indirectly, already identified the following aspects: